deepik27/simple-toolchain-20210602121701501/README.md

 ## <a name="run"></a> STEP-7.
 Starting the app

-- To start the Fleet Management Starter Application, open the [IBM Cloud dashboard][bluemix_dashboard_url] and start the app.
+To start the Fleet Management Starter Application, complete one of the following steps.
+- Open the [IBM Cloud dashboard][bluemix_dashboard_url] and start the app.
+- Start the app from the terminal, use the following `ibmcloud`commands.
+    1. Get starter application name, enter `$ ibmcloud cf apps`.
+    2. Start application, enter `$ ibmcloud cf start $STARTER_APPLICATION_NAME`

 Congratulations!
 You are now ready to use your own instance of the IBM IoT Connected Vehicle Insights - Fleet Management Starter Application.
 To connect to the app, enter the following URL in your browser:
 `http://<host>.mybluemix.net` in your browser.